ruben2020/codequery/README.md

 CodeQuery is a project that attempts to combine the features available from both cscope and ctags, provide faster database access compared to cscope (because it uses sqlite) and provides a nice GUI tool as well.
 Due to this faster database access, fast auto-completion of search terms and multiple complex queries to perform visualization is possible.

 In addition, [pycscope](https://github.com/portante/pycscope) is used to add support for Python, in place of cscope.

+In addition, [starscope](https://github.com/eapache/starscope) is used to add support for Ruby and Go, in place of cscope.

 ## What features does CodeQuery have?